linde/nomos-acme-corp/nomos-root/README.md

 To verify this, use the
 [kubectl proxy](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#directly-accessing-the-rest-api) as follows below.
-We used the proxy to demonstrate access to the services in order to preserve resources and avoid having external access to the unconfigured/unsecured wordpress installations.
+We used the proxy to demonstrate access to the services in order to conserve resources and avoid having external access to the unconfigured/unsecured wordpress installations.

 * First, run the proxy on your console where you've been apply kubectl `$